Participate in the ZoomCharts Challenge to showcase skills, gain recognition, network, and boost your professional profile.

 All tools are permitted for the challenge.

-For ZoomCharts Challenge: create a Power BI report including at least 2 ZoomCharts Drill Down Visuals in one report page.
+For the ZoomCharts Challenge, create a Power BI report that includes at least 2 ZoomCharts Drill Down Visuals on one report page.

-Reports are restricted to a maximum of 3 pages including drill-through pages.
+Reports are restricted to a maximum of three pages, including drill-through pages.

 Canvas size is 16:9 (Default Power BI size) or Full HD size = w:1920 - h:1080.

 Business users use reports to make data-driven decisions.
-That’s why reports are called effective if they enable users to drill down and filter data quickly and intuitively to find answers to any question they might have and analyse data in all possible directions and dimensions.
+Reports are effective if they enable users to drill down and filter data quickly and intuitively to find answers to any question they might have and analyse data in all possible directions and dimensions.

 1. Use-Case Gallery: Try live demos and download reports made by the ZoomCharts team